Skip to main content

 LevelWhat to verify

-RegistryThe workflow appears under the correct engine/version/pipeline/mode.
+RegistryThe workflow appears under the correct backend/software-stack/pipeline/mode/registry-version path.

 Resource catalogCompatible bundle entries point to real registry workflow keys.